 Our work in this regard has taken off from Kieran Egan’s Teaching as Story Telling, which has been translated into many languages.
 Because the book was so well received, and because many teachers asked for further examples, he wrote a Supplement to the book, which we’ll also include below.

 Thoughts on Imagination

 As you might imagine, we think about imagination quite a bit.
 While nearly everyone in education claims they want imaginative teaching and learning, you will find very little written about imagination and even less research aimed at the topic.
 This is largely because it is so complex or so diffuse a topic.
 It is certainly a concept that has had a long history, and one that provokes passionate reactions whenever it comes up in conversation.
 The problem, however, is that it remains poorly understood.

-Here is a good example.
-You may have noticed on the homepage of our site a small box in the upper right corner featuring various alternating quotes on imagination.
-Kind visitors to our site sometimes suggest that we add to these changing quotes about imagination Einstein’s famous observation that “imagination is more important than knowledge.”
+Some people have suggested we describe imagination using Einstein’s famous observation that “imagination is more important than knowledge.”
 One knows what he means, of course; that very knowledgeable people without imaginations tend to work fruitlessly.
 But that quote suggests that somehow knowledge and imagination are competitors, whereas our work is dedicated to the opposite belief.
 We are committed to encouraging imagination through the growth of knowledge.
 Ignorance is not a condition that favours imagination.

 So, then, what is imagination?
 Well, there is a short answer and a long answer.
 The short answer might look like this: